-The overall reaction to the government’s second paper was mixed, with industry players saying the government’s definition of financial planning activity is too broad.
+The overall reaction to the committee’s second paper was mixed, with industry players saying the definition of financial planning activity is too broad.
 Further, rather than rewrite industry rules and processes, experts say the government should leverage regulatory bodies and systems that already exist, as well as consider what CSA already has in the works.

 So far, nothing further has been announced by the Ontario government.